OPIRG McMaster

 Our Team

-Thush Gnanamuttu and Olivia Rowan are the ongoing coordinators for the 2024-2025 season.
-They oversee all decisions made for the garden and coordinate the volunteer team.
-New coordinators are onboarded every spring.
-The garden also has a volunteer committee that manages our social media, event planning, and finances.
-Applications for committee members open in the fall.
+Thush Gnanamuttu and Olivia Rowan are the ongoing coordinators for the 2024–2025 season, overseeing all garden operations and leading our volunteer team.
+They’re supported by a dedicated volunteer committee that manages our social media, event planning, and finances.
+Applications for committee roles open each fall.

 Thush & Olivia